geonetwork/doc/source/api/q-search.rst

 - ``keyword``: metadata keywords.
 - ``type``: hierarchyLevel (dataset, service, etc.)

-If several tokens are included in the query, an AND query with all the tokens is executed, for example ``title=roads&topicCat=biota``, the query will return the results that contain roads in the title AND have the topic category biota.
+If several tokens are included in the query, an AND query with all the tokens is executed.
+For example, ``title=roads&topicCat=biota``.
+This query will return the results that contain roads in the title AND have the topic category biota.

 An OR query of several fields can be executed using the format: ``field1_OR_field2_OR_... =value``.
-For example ``title_OR_abstract=roads`` returns the metadata that contain roads in the title or the abstract.
+For example, ``title_OR_abstract=roads`` returns the metadata that contain roads in the title OR the abstract.

 Additionally an OR query of several values for a single field can be executed, if the Lucene configuration for that field allows it, with the following format: ``field=value1 or value2 or ...``  For example ``topicCat=biota or farming``, returns the metadata where the topic category is either biota OR farming.
 If the query was executed as ``topicCat=biota&topicCat=farming`` then only the metadata with BOTH topic categories would be returned.